nimmis/docker-btsync/README.md

 press CTRL-C to exit log

-## run container on more sunc nodes
+## run container on more sync nodes

-To get the other nodes to sync with the first they have to have the same secret key, you add the key with -e BTSYNC_SECRET=<secret key>, start with the secret code created by the first sync container.
+To get the other nodes to sync with the first, they have to have the same secret key.
+You add the key with -e BTSYNC_SECRET=<secret key>, start with the secret code created by the first sync container.
 The local director does not have to be the same as on the first container but all sub-folders will be the same.
-So starting a second sync container on another docker machine using local directory /home/you/sync-backup and using the secret key obtained from the example above
+So starting a second sync container on another docker machine using local directory /home/you/sync-backup and using the secret key obtained from the first sync node example above

 	docker run -d -v /home/you/sync-backup:/data --name syncnode2 -e BTSYNC_SECRET=AF2INNKYP672IGIIDTDWWVUBGP2AQRFKX nimmis/btsync